windwp/i3-master-stack/README.md

  ```
 # Config
-run script first and it will create a config file at
+run script first and it will create a config file to
 `$HOME/.config/i3/i3_master.ini`
 ```ini
 [config]
 terminal = 'Alacritty'